grantholly/pdx_pug_go_and_pg/README.md

 # pdx_pug_go_and_pg
-for demo night as Portland PostgreSQL User Group on using PostgreSQL and Go
+for demo night at Portland PostgreSQL User Group on using PostgreSQL and Go